fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

 -------------------------------------

 Once you're familiar with the basics of how GIT works.
 You're ready to clone the DIRAC source repository.
-DIRAC repository is hosted at https://github.com/DIRACGrid/DIRAC .
-From there you have two options:
+DIRAC repository is hosted at https://github.com/DIRACGrid/DIRAC.
+This has been already outlined in the previous sections, we repeat here briefly:

  - Easy way: